Mazda MX-5 (NC): 2012 update

 While no modifications were done to the powerplant, Mazda did retune the ECU on the manual transmission MX-5 to provide a more linear throttle response.
 Braking performance has also been altered, with the brake booster being modified to better modulate braking performance on the roadster.

-U.S. market Touring trim was replaced by Club trim with addition of black headlamps, black side mirror covers, 17"x7" gun metal black alloy wheels, Bilstein dampers, limited-slip differential, body color dash trim, red stitched black cloth seats, MX-5 decals, and more pronounced front and rear aerodynamic splitters.
+U.S. market Touring trim was replaced by Club trim with addition of black headlamps, black side mirror covers, 17x7-inch gun metal black alloy wheels, Bilstein dampers, limited-slip differential, body color dash trim, red stitched black cloth seats, MX-5 decals, and more pronounced front and rear aerodynamic splitters.
 Colors for the new Club trim were limited to True Red, Brilliant Black, Crystal White Pearl, and Liquid Silver Metallic.
 There are only two choices for tops: black cloth top or black PRHT.

 The Japanese market model went on sale in Mazda and Mazda Anfini dealers.